 Can an LCB-licensed marijuana producer/processor grow or process hemp within their LCB-licensed space?

 Yes, due to the passage of SB 5276 in 2019, which legalized hemp, LCB-licensed marijuana producer/processors can grow and process hemp, but requirements will need to be met.
 These include:

 - Submitting updated operating/floor plans to LCB's Licensing Division that reflect hemp producing/processing area(s), if hemp is being produced or processed within an LCB-licensed space;

 - Ability to provide a WSDA “fit for commerce certificate” (for hemp production) and LCB license to an enforcement officer upon request.

 Can CBD produced by a WSDA-licensed hemp producer/processor be added to food/beverages that are sold outside of LCB-licensed marijuana retailers (such as grocery stores and mini-marts)?

 Can CBD produced by a WSDA-licensed hemp producer/processor be combined with an LCB-regulated marijuana product?

-Can an LCB-licensed marijana producer/processor obtain CBD from a source outside of LCB's regulated system and sell it to another LCB-licensed processor for use as a marijuana additive?
+Can a LCB-licensed marijuana producer/processor obtain CBD from a source outside of LCB's regulated system and sell it to another LCB-licensed processor for use as a marijuana additive?

 Yes, RCW 69.50.326 allows an LCB-licensed producer/processor to purchase CBD from outside the LCB's regulated marijuana system, and sell it to other LCB-licensed processors for use as additives in marijuana products.
 The CBD must have been tested as required by rule (WAC 314.55.109) prior to being added to marijuana products.